nginx/agent/README.md

 # Getting Started with NGINX Agent
 Follow these steps to configure and run NGINX Agent and a mock interface ("control plane") to which the NGINX Agent will report.

-## Installing NGINX and NGINX Agent
+## Installing NGINX
-Follow steps in the [Installation](#installation) section to download, install, and run NGINX and NGINX Agent.
+Follow steps in the [Installation](#installation) section to download, install, and run NGINX.

 ## Cloning the NGINX Agent Repository
 Using your preferred method, clone the NGINX Agent repository into your development directory.
 See [Cloning a GitHub Repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) for additional help.

+## Installing Go
+NGINX Agent and the Mock Control Plane are written in Go.
+Go 1.19 or higher is required to build and run either application from the source code directory.
+You can [download Go from the official website](https://go.dev/dl/).

 ## Starting the gRPC Mock Control Plane
 Start the mock control plane by running the following command from the `agent` source code root directory: